-K-Laser Therapy in Queens and Long Island
+K-Laser Therapy on Long Island & in Buffalo

 K-Laser Therapy uses red and near infrared light to assist your cells with tissue regeneration.
 The cells use the light to replenish cells deprived of nutrients, water, and oxygen.
 An alternative to painkillers, K-Laser Therapy is often used with other pain management techniques to decrease recovery time.
 This practice has been used by medical professionals in Europe since the 1970’s.
 In Long Island and Queens, Laser Therapy has been a preferred form of pain management since it was cleared by the FDA in 2002.

 - Arthritic Joints

 If your condition was not mentioned above, call or message us to see if you could benefit from K-Laser Therapy.

 Patient Benefits of Laser Therapy on Long Island and Queens